 Immunotherapy is a type of treatment that stimulates the body's immune system to fight cancer.
-Immunotherapy works by stopping or slowing the growth or spreading of cancer cells to other areas as well as helping the immune system increase its ability to attack cancer cells.
+Immunotherapy works by stopping or slowing the growth or spread of cancer cells to other areas.
+It also helps the immune system increase its ability to attack cancer cells.

-There are no FDA approved immunotherapies for pancreatic cancer, specifically.
+There are no FDA approved immunotherapies specifically for pancreatic cancer.

-There are also several immunotherapies under investigation in clinical trials.
+There are several immunotherapies under investigation in clinical trials.
 In clinical trials, most immunotherapies are given with other treatments, such as chemotherapy, as this seems to work better for pancreatic cancer.